zzerodream/Pregel-Golang-implementation/README.md

 Other modifications:
     1. Rename MessageTypes.go as Message.go, includes the defination for message struct and update the MessageType.
     2. update Worker.go
-    3. Functions to establish connections are all under Worker.go, maybe can delete WorkerConnection.go
+    3. Functions to establish connections are all under Worker.go, StartWorker.go is kind of like the main function to start a worker
+	4. All ID starts from 1 instead of 0

 Things to do: